Repeated measurements on non-replicable systems and their consequences for Unruh-DeWitt detectors: Conclusions

-Finally, let us discuss future prospects.
-First, instead of describing the problem from an inertial frame, one could consider the point of view of the accelerated observer.
-In this case, instead of the Minkowski vacuum, one should start from the state obtained by applying the Bogoliubov transformation on it, i.e. the Unruh thermal state~\cite{BirrellD82,ParkerT09}.
-Despite the technical difficulty of collapsing a much more convoluted state, this approach would allow us to compare the Unruh effect to the RM performed on thermal states.
-As the latter are testable with the usual Born rule, analysing this problem might allow verifying RM with systems we can test in the lab.
-Another interesting question is a potential alternative way to describe the update of the state of the quantum field in the future lightcone, if the outcome of the measurement of the detector is known.
-The updated field state can perhaps be thought as created by an operator acting on the vacuum at the measurement space-time point, i.e. a local operator quench.
+The next question is about the potential alternative ways to describe the update of the state of the quantum field in the future lightcone, if the outcome of the measurement of the detector is known.
+The updated field state can perhaps be thought of as created by an operator acting on the vacuum at the measurement space-time point, i.e. a local operator quench.
 In the case when the quantum field theory has a gravitational dual, the local quench at the boundary QFT affects the geometry of the bulk spacetime (see e.g. \cite{NozakiEtAl13,ShimajiEtAl19}).
 Then one may ask if a bulk observer crossing into the region of the modified geometry could infer that a measurement has been performed at the boundary.

 Another issue to be addressed is that of energy storage, which means asking where the energy extracted from the field by the measurements is conserved, and if and how it must be considered for a complete description of the problem at hand.
 In fact, for each measurement having outcome $1$, we must dump an energy $\omega$ into a reservoir we did not describe.
 If considering only a few measurements, one can overlook this storage.
 However, persisting in not accounting for the dumped energy may pose problems, as it can start to be so big that the spacetime cannot be approximated as flat anymore, causing modifications to both the dynamics of the field and the detector's trajectory.
 Discussing this could also lead to considering the much more complicated problem in which the detectors trajectory is a quantum degree of freedom~\cite{BarbadoEtAl20,FooEtAl20,FooEtAl21,FooEtAl22,GiacominiK22}, the back reaction of the measurements on the trajectory form a completely quantum perspective~\cite{WoodZ22} and, through RM, describe the trajectory collapse as a semi-classical phenomenon.
 Finally, applying the tools provided by the RM approach in QFT in curved spacetime could give a new perspective to quantum gravity problems such as the black hole information paradox, leading to consider the quantum measurement postulate where it is often missing.